Welcome to the University Covid-19 webpages for prospective students.

 Events off Campus

-Programme specific talks can still be booked for your school, except this time they will take place virtually.
+Programme specific talks can still be booked for your school, however they may take place virtually.
 To request a programme talk, please email the relevant contact below:

 Arts, Humanities & Social Sciences Programmes – Katie.McAuliffe@ul.ie